ziapeltagames/six-winters/docs/BRAINSTORMING.md

 * Come up with a starting set of mission cards for the mission card variant

+# 04/19/23

+## Mission Card Endgames

+Continuing to playtest the use of mission cards - overall, they seem to be a positive addition.
+They help ground changes in the world in the fiction.
+One tricky part is how they'll work as substitutes for victory conditions.
+There are some requirements for the endgame:

+* Should showcase multiple paths to victory
+* Both progress and threat levels should come into play at the end
+* Ideally, different strategies should feel a little different mechanically as well

+Currently settling on the idea of letting players choose one of three "victory" mission cards, and one military card.
+One option is to choose the approach with the highest threat, and put it into play?
+That doesn't make sense thematically.
+If anything, the highest progress approach should be put into play.

+* Sorcery - Should perhaps be more chaotic
+* Espionage - Mostly focused on a difficult obstacle
+* Support / Diplomacy - Mostly focused on making progress
+* Military / Technology - Mostly focused on stopping units from attacking

+How can threat levels and progress levels influence the final missions?

+* Progress
+   * Higher dice pools make the game easier
+   * Potentially there can be interacting effects between campaign effects and progress levels
+* Threats
+   * Can make individual obstacle cards more difficult
+   * Can impact amount of progress needed
+      * This option feels pretty swingy, it could make things very hard indeed (5)
+      * That's not impossible, though, particularly if late stage progress cards have multiple symbols of one type
+   * Can impact number of starting obstacles, or type of starting obstacles
+      * Probably less swingy
+      * One unit per threat
+      * One issue per threat

 # 04/07/23

 ## Failing in Campaign Games